 There was a lot going on with this massive plate of food.
 The first thing that caught my attention was how much food was piled onto the plate.
 Also, it wasn’t the prettiest of plates.
 It was very brown in color.
 I was hoping it tasted better than it looked.

-There wasn’t anything else that stood out with this dish.
-I did find that the eggs were cooked well, exploding with yolk when my knife cut through them.
 On top of the plate, and hidden underneath the eggs and sauce, were basic flour tortillas.
-Even though I prefer flour tortillas, for Huevos Rancheros I would have liked corn tortillas.
-And, it would have been nice if the tortillas were fried to give them some texture.
-I found these flour tortillas to be too thick, too large, and too gooey for my liking.
+Even though I like flour tortillas, I would have preferred corn tortillas for this dish.
+And I wish the chefs fried the tortillas for extra texture.
+I found these flour tortillas too thick, large, and gooey for my liking.
 Also, they were tough to cut through.

 Hand-Rolled Chili Rellenos & Eggs

 Just as with the Huevos Rancheros, the Hand-Rolled Chili Rellenos & Eggs ($13.99) was not the prettiest of plates.
 This dish made with two crispy rellenos, two farm fresh eggs, and Sam’s No.3 Kickin’ Pork Green Chili just looked sloppy.
-On the side, you had a selection of potato & toast or French toast, mini cakes, or biscuits & sausage gravy.
-I settled on the biscuits & sausage gravy.

-This was not your traditional chili rellenos dish.
-These chili rellenos were made with egg roll wrappers which were stuffed with a New Mexico chile and cheese.
 I was expecting two crispy rellenos, but this was not the case.
-Maybe out of the fryer they were crispy but after sitting around for a while and being covered in Kickin’ Pork Green Chili, these things were soggy.
-And, they had a strange texture.
-Not only that, the egg roll wrappers were heavy and filling and I felt like I was eating batter.
+Maybe out of the fryer, they were crispy, but after sitting around for a while and being covered in Kickin’ Pork Green Chili, these things were soggy.
+And they had a strange texture.
+Also, the egg roll wrappers were heavy and filling, and I felt like I was eating batter.

 Biscuits & Gravy

 While simple and not homemade, I did enjoy the soft and fluffy biscuits.
 The gravy on top, and there was a lot of it, was forgettable.
-It tasted like your typical gravy but its texture was too sticky for my liking.
-A generous amount of flavorful sausage chunks were mixed into the gravy.
-The sausage reminded me of smoky, salty, sweet breakfast sausage which I am a big fan of.
-While not the most refined biscuits & gravy, it was just good enough.
+It tasted like your typical gravy, but its texture was too sticky for my liking.

-My server was friendly and prompt and my food arrived quickly, almost too quickly.
-I also noticed how quickly tables were being cleaned by staff after each guest departed.
 With that said, I had no complaints with the service.
-While not directly related to the service, there were some flies buzzing around the dining room which I wasn’t a fan of.
+While not directly related to the service, some flies buzzed around the dining room, which I wasn’t a fan of.

 Conclusion